Hertfordshire Police to carry out week of action to tackle knife crime

 "But we are not immune from national trends, which includes criminals travelling in from London and across county lines.

 “Understandably knife carrying and serious youth violence is a high public concern, which is why my office and the Constabulary are putting considerable effort and resources in to combat it.

 “Operation Sceptre is one of the strategies used, every blade removed from the streets takes away the risk of it being used to threaten or injure someone.”

-“Regular weeks of action are part of our wider strategy to tackle violent crime.
+“Regular weeks of action are part of our continuing strategy to tackle violent crime.

-"During the week we will be conducting operations to reduce knife-related crime and to raise awareness of knife crime and that it is illegal to carry a knife in public and may lead to arrest.
+"During the week we will be conducting operations across the county, to reduce knife-related crime and to raise awareness of knife crime and that it is illegal to carry a knife in public and may lead to arrest.

-“The week of action also provides opportunities to engage with young people about the dangers of carrying a knife and raise awareness amongst local businesses that selling certain knives to anyone under 18 is illegal”
+“The week of action is also a chance to talk with young people in person and via social media about the dangers of carrying a knife, and also raise awareness amongst local businesses that selling certain knives to anyone under 18 is illegal.”

-If you are concerned or have information about someone carrying knives or are aware of anyone involved in knife crime you can report this by calling the Hertfordshire Police on 101.
+If you are concerned or have information about someone carrying knives or are aware of anyone involved in knife crime you can report this by calling 101.